tgfrerer/island/plan.md

 ## (B)

+- add samplercreateinfo fields to textureInfo (mipmapmode, etc.) when creating sampler/textures

+- refactor allocation logic so that memory usage becomes more efficient. it should be possible for renderpasses to use their scratch buffers only for dynamic data, and for them to have resizeable staging buffers for image and buffer uploads.

 - let camera controller accept an event input stream instead of directly controlling it - mouse and key event state needs to be accumulated inside the camera controller, not outside...

-- add a geometry generator module - something for us to experiment with

 - extend pipeline builder to not use vk objects, but to keep its own state which may be modified via method calls.
 This will allow us to clean up